 - What To Consider When Refinancing More Than Once

 When you refinance your mortgage, you’re taking out a new home loan to pay off your current one.
-Many borrowers refinance when their circumstances change, or when doing so will help them reach their financial goals.
+Many borrowers refinance when their circumstances change, or when doing so will help them save money.

 A common reason why homeowners refinance their mortgage multiple times is to change the interest rate or loan term.
-Known as a rate-and-term refinance, this type of mortgage refinance allows homeowners to switch their current mortgage with one that works better for them.
-For example, a borrower with an adjustable-rate mortgage who wants a more stable payment schedule can switch to a fixed-rate mortgage instead.
+Known as a rate-and-term refinance, this type of mortgage refinance allows qualified homeowners to switch their current mortgage to one that works better for them.
+For example, a borrower with an adjustable-rate mortgage who wants a more predictable payment schedule can switch to a fixed-rate mortgage instead.